ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

 `scripts/theta_run_model.sh` and `scripts/run_model.sh` are an example of the bash script.

-The latter of these is necessary on machines like Theta where it is not possible to compile swift with an appropriate python.
+The _ai_-version of these is necessary on machines like Theta where it is not possible to compile swift with an appropriate python.

 The launch scripts in the `swift` directory are used to run the workflow.